-Climate change is a reality, and we are constantly being reminded by the increasing natural catastrophes happening around us.
-Policy makers, industry and citizens are progressively understanding the dangers it represents, and wish to react to make a difference in improving the sustainability of the planet and natural resources.
+Climate change is a reality, and we are constantly being reminded of the increasing natural catastrophes happening around us.
+Policy-makers, industry and citizens are progressively understanding the immediate dangers it represents, and wish to react and to make a difference in improving the sustainability of the planet and the use of natural resources.

-The CEC also aligns to Commission’s efforts and targets set in the Plastic Strategy to reduce the single-use plastic and protect the environment from plastic pollution whilst fostering growth and innovation.
+The CEC also aligns with Commission’s efforts and targets set in the Plastic Strategy to reduce single-use plastic and protect the environment from plastic pollution whilst fostering growth and innovation.

-The final aim is to preserve the Planet and resources, and that consumers can buy the best products manufactured in line with European environmental and safety standards, while adapting to a green behaviour that implies recycle, re-use and repair of products.
+The final objective is to build a resilient EU footwear industry that contributes to the green transition, offering to consumers the possibility to buy the best products manufactured in line with European environmental and safety standards, while adapting to a sustainable behaviour that implies recycle, re-use and repair of products.

 CheMI has seats in the high-level groups set by the European Commission and ECHA: CARACAL (Competent Authorities for REACH and CLP), DCG (Director’s Contact Group and the related Sherpa Group), ENES (Exchange Network on Exposure Scenario) and Competent Authorities for Biocidal Products meetings.